redimp/otterwiki-documentation/configuration.md

 The [[Installation Guide|Installation]] can be found [[here|Installation]].

 An Otter Wiki is configured in the application via the <i class="fas fa-cogs"></i>
- **Settings** menu
+ **Settings** interface as admin user.
+Alternatively you configure the variables via the `settings.cfg` or via environment variables.

-as admin user.
-Alternatively you configure the variables via the `settings.cfg`, see below.
-The docker image respects the environment variables and configures the `settings.cfg` accordingly.
+*Please note:* What is set in the config file `settings.cfg` will be overwritten first by the environment variables if they are set and second by the settings configured via the settings interface, which are stored in the database.
+In brief: `Settings Interface > Environment Variables > settings.cfg`.

 ### Branding